JoannaCodes/DormFinder-Old/README.md

 Dormitory-Finder-App
-CPE Designa nd Practice 1
+CPE Designa nd Practice 1 and 2

-# PUP-SIS Browser Extension: The Development of the Polytechnic University of the Philippines Student Information System Activity Checker
+# The Development of an Android-based Dormitory Finder System in Higher Education Institutions of Manila

 A Dissertation
 Presented to the Faculty of the Department of Computer Engineering